 Arbitrary Voting Rights Restoration (2018)

-In March, 2017, Fair Elections Legal Network and Cohen Milstein Sellers & Toll PLLC filed a class action lawsuit to automatically restore former felons’ voting rights upon the completion of a sentence and end Florida’s arbitrary process for re-enfranchisement.
-The plaintiffs included nine individuals with felony convictions, many of whom have applied for restoration of their voting rights and have were denied for minor infractions, like traffic violations, or for no reason at all.
+In March 2017, Fair Elections Legal Network and Cohen Milstein Sellers & Toll PLLC filed a class action lawsuit to automatically restore former felons’ voting rights upon the completion of a sentence and end Florida’s arbitrary process for re-enfranchisement.
+The plaintiffs included nine individuals with felony convictions, many of whom have applied for restoration of their voting rights and were denied for minor infractions, like traffic violations, or for no reason at all.

 Unfortunately, some seven months after Amendment 4’s adoption, the Florida Legislature enacted SB 7066, which requires people with felony convictions to pay off certain legal debts before they can regain their right to vote.
 By some estimates, SB 7066 has continued to disenfranchise 700,000 Floridians for no other reason than an inability to pay.
 Florida is one of four states that denies the right to vote to all persons with felony convictions who have completed their sentences until they petition for rights restoration.
 1.68 million Floridians are currently disenfranchised—the highest state total in the nation.
 1.48 million of those people have already completed their sentences, and over 10,000 are waiting for a hearing on their restoration applications.
 This includes men and women of all different political parties, races, ethnicities, ages, from cities and rural areas, as well as veterans, small business owners, essential workers and others.

 Tampa Bay Times "Editorial: A historic order for voting rights"